Research and Development

 Safety data from >1,500 patients in NCI-sponsored clinical trials and FDA approved Compassionate Use protocols in severe Alzheimer's disease patients.
 Three patients treated, longest dosed patient approximately one year.
 Significant improvement in cognition and activities of daily living over treatment period.

-Bryostatin is currently being tested in a 148 moderate to severe Alzheimer's disease patient population across 26 sites in the U.S. First patients dosed January 2016.
+Bryostatin was tested in a 148 moderate to severe Alzheimer's disease patient population across 26 sites in the U.S. First patients dosed January 2016.
 Primary efficacy endpoint based on Severe Impairment Battery Scale (SIB).
 Entry criteria based on the MMSE score.
 Secondary efficacy endpoints – Activities of Daily Living (ADL), Neuropsychiatric Inventory (NPI) and Mini-Mental State Exam (MMSE).
-Please see the full data set by reviewing our press release dated July 19, 2017
+Please see the full top line data set by reviewing our press release dated July 19, 2017

 - Neurotrope has advanced two Orphan Disease programs.